discsim/frank/docs/quickstart.rst

 Understand the model's limitations
 ##################################
+See `this tutorial <tutorials/model_limitations.rst>`_ for an explanation and discussion of the model's limitations, briefly summarized here:

+- Noise in the visibilities can imprint noise on the reconstructed brightness profile (in the above fit to AS 209, this is limited to the regions of flux :math:`\lesssim 10^9` Jy sr:math:`^{-1}`.).

+- The fit does not  by default prevent regions of negative brightness in the reconstructed profile (seen in the AS 209 fit's innermost gap).

-The model yields a fitted brightness profile whose uncertainty is typically underestimated.
+- The model yields a fitted brightness profile whose uncertainty is typically underestimated.
-For this reason we do not show the uncertainty by default (note its absence in the AS 209 fit above).
+For this reason we do not show the uncertainty by default (note its absence in the above AS 209 fit).

-Additionally the fit does not  by default prevent regions of negative brightness in the reconstructed profile (again note this in the above fit to AS 209)

-See `this tutorial <tutorials/model_framework.rst>`_ for an explanation and discussion of these limitations.

 Examine the fit's convergence
 #############################